-As well, the A. P. Mahoney Library has a collection of CDs on various topics related to Church History, including the origins of Christianity, early Christianity, martyrdom and persecution, Tradition and innovation in the Church, and Vatican Council II.
+As well, the A. P. Mahoney Library at St. Peter's Seminary has a collection of CDs on various topics related to Church History, including the origins of Christianity, early Christianity, martyrdom and persecution, Tradition and innovation in the Church, and Vatican Council II.